byu-cs329-spring21/lab0-constant-folding/README.md

 # Lab Requirements

-For each required application of constant folding:
+For each of the five required application of constant folding:

   0. Write a specification
   1. Write black-box tests that coincide with the specification